Hiking: the high peaks from Lélex

 Description

-Open from April to November, the trail starts from the village of Lélex and heads in the direction of Pont de la Fruitière and Niaizet.
-It continues along the Valserine at the bottom of the valley passing the peat bog.
-Remarkable flora thrives here in good weather.
-Before climbing the Monts Jura and onto Le Reculet (1719m).
-A 1600kg cross was hoisted here in 1892 by four Thoiry residents.
-The trail continues to Crêt de la Neige, the massif's highest point at 1720m.
-Before descending to the village of Lélex, take note of the remains of old buildings along the trail, bearing witness to human activity in the Monts Jura and its tradition of alpine farming.
+Valserine river at the bottom of the valley and passes through its peat bog.
+Remarkable flora grows here in fine weather.
+The entrance to the nature reserve is reached before beginning the ascent of the Jura Mountains and Reculet (1,719 m).
+A 1,600 kg cross was hoisted there in 1892 by four inhabitants of Thoiry.
+The trail continues to Crêt de la Neige, the highest point of the massif at 1,720 m.
+Before descending to the village of Lélex, note the remains of ancient buildings along the trail, which bear witness to human activity in the Jura Mountains and its alpine farming tradition.

 The route takes you through the heart of the Haut-Jura Regional Nature Park, and part of the Haute Chaîne du Jura National Nature Reserve: a protected, unspoilt area to be explored with respect.